 Vangoor Mandal - Nagarkurnool, Telangana

 Vangoor is an administrative mandal in the Nagarkurnool district of Telangana, India.
-It includes various villages governed through Gram Panchayats and is a key part of the district's rural administration.
-Vangoor is the main town for most villages within the mandal.
+It includes various villages governed through Gram Panchayats and forms part of the district's rural administration.
 The nearest railway station is situated at Jadcherla, while the nearest airport is Rajiv Gandhi International Airport, located at an approximate aerial distance of 55.3 km.

 List of Villages in Vangoor Mandal